All on 4 maintenance or All on 4 cleaning

 There are several reasons why the all on 4 must come off.
 You may have too much tartar to clean the prosthesis without taking it off.
 It may be poorly designed so that the underside can not be cleaned by you or us.
 This design problem is common and sometimes unavoidable.
 We strive to make the underside convex, but on occasion it must be concave due to anatomical factors.
 The third reason to take the all on 4 off, is that we suspect a problem or need to do some all on 4 maintenance.

-If you need all on 4 maintenance, or we have to take it off for another reason, the fee is $400 for one or $650 for two (that fee covers the removal and replacement of the prostheses and cleaning of it and the implants – it does NOT cover the exam or x-ray).
+If you need all on 4 maintenance, or we have to take it off for another reason, the fee is $600 for either just upper or lower or both (that fee covers the removal and replacement of the prostheses and cleaning of it and the implants – it does NOT cover the exam or x-ray).
 The dental code for this procedure is D6080.
-Those fees are only if I didn’t make the prosthesis or if I’ve never taken it off before.
-If I made it or if I have taken it off once already, the fee drops to $325 for one and $525 for two.
-New screws will have to be replaced every other time we take it off.
+We will replace the screws every other time we take it off.
 We charge $45 per screw.
 That means your number of dental implants x $45.

 Factoring all this in, your all on 4 maintenance fee can run from $291 (1 exam, 1 cleaning, 1 x-ray) up to something fairly high.
 Most people are in the $300-800 yearly range.
 These are pre-insurance fees.
 If you have any questions on what your fee will be, we offer complimentary consultations to determine what your specific situation is.